openshift/openshift-origin-design/web-console/1-homepage/catalog.md

 ![catalog](img/Browse-1.png)
 - Initially, upon arriving on the page, the `All` section is highlighted, underlined and expanded, with the catalog items sorted alphabetically by name.
-- Deploy Image and Import YAML/JSON links are available on the right side of the catalog primary categories bar.
-- Clicking either link will trigger the relevant [overlay panel actions](http://openshift.github.io/openshift-origin-design/web-console/4-patterns/overlay-panel).

 ![catalog](img/Browse-3.png)
 - Any tabs that have subcategories of catalog items will have those subcategories displayed as tiles.